 How can you use your age to your advantage and avoid age discrimination with company HR that simply refuse you without explanation?

-The first thing you need to understand is that it will be difficult to change careers if you are over 40.
-The simple truth is that younger people who study in Field A have a much better chance at getting employed than you, who worked for a long time in Field B and want to make a change now.
+The first thing you need to understand to avoid age discrimination is that it will be difficult to change careers if you are over 40.
+The simple truth is that younger people who study in Field A have a much better chance of getting employed than you, who worked for a long time in Field B and want to make a change now.

-The reason for this is simple: they are younger, more energetic and far away from retirement.
-Younger candidates can make better employees in eyes of an HR because they are fresh out of school.
-However, they lack experience in real working environment, something that you have in abundance.
+The reason for this is simple: they are younger, more energetic, and far away from retirement.
+Younger candidates can make better employees in the eyes of HR because they are fresh out of school.
+However, they lack experience in the real working environment, something that you have in abundance.

 Before deciding which career to pursue, think about your current life situation.
 Is it worth putting the effort into learning new skills if you are making enough money right now?